Minicode-HK/ezapi-go/readme.md

 Similar to this repo [ezapi](https://github.com/Minicode-HK/ezapi)

-Build a simple RESTful API with `type` and `data`.
+Build a simple RESTful API with `type` and `data` within minutes.
 The API does not require a database and provides endpoints for basic CRUD operations.
 All the data is stored in runtime memory.

 Anytime you restart the server, the data will be reset.
 This is a good tool for testing and prototyping.